Egg cup

 An egg cup or eggcup, sometimes called an egg server, is an item of tableware used for serving and holding boiled eggs within their shell.
 Egg cups have an upwardly concave portion to hold the egg and a flat-bottomed base.
 Egg cups can be made from a variety of materials, including bakelite, glass, plastic, porcelain, pottery, various metals, wood, or a combination of two materials, such as ceramic and wood.

 History

 An early silver egg cup was found in the ruins of Pompeii.

-As collectors' items
+As collector's items

 Egg cups are collectible items.
 Collecting egg cups is called pocillovy.